 As mentioned before, life by chance got started.
 There was a genetic code, which is sort of a type of information, and there were objectives: survival and reproduction.
 The living organisms competed with one another for scarce resources and so they evolved.

 Step 2.
 Animals - The Nervous System

 After billions of years multi-cellular animals evolved.
 They coordinated their actions through a new system, a second system, of information processing, the nervous system.
-This is central conflict of our story, the conflict between this new system of information processing, the nervous system, and the first, the genetic code, the struggle between genes and Richard Dawkins' memes.
+This is central conflict of our story, the conflict between this second system of information processing, the nervous system, and the first system, the genetic code, the struggle between genes and Richard Dawkins' memes.

 The genetic code maintained its control on this new information processing system, the nervous system, by controlling its objectives.
 The genetic code determined that the animal that needed food to carry out the genetic code's objectives of survival and reproduction would feel hungry and be stimulated to seek food.
 So by determining the sources of pleasure and pain the genetic code retained control over the nervous system.

 This normally worked well for the genetic code, at least many species did survive and reproduce, but sometimes multi-cellular animals figure out how to stimulate the pleasure centers while doing things that reduce their probability of survival and reproduction, for example, humans take drugs.
 So there is a struggle between the genetic code and the nervous system.
 This will become more important as we proceed.

 Step 3.
 Human Society - Language